electronicwhisper/electronicwhisper.github.com/thesis/onward/program transformation.md

 # Programming: Construction or Transformation?

 Much of the design process in programming is concerned with how information is represented, the model.
 The programmer carefully chooses the data structures with which the program is built.
 The programming language designer carefully chooses the primitive constructs with which programmers will build their programs.
-Both of these workflows reflect a reductive mindset.
+Both of these workflows reflect a reductionist mindset.
 Elements are defined by the smaller elements they are made up of.
 This forms an "abstraction pyramid", with primitives on the bottom and the finished piece of software on top.

 The abstraction pyramid has served us well in the past.
 Reductionism allows us to reason at various levels of the pyramid.
 It can enable us to build quite complex software (tall pyramids) because we are able to build on previously laid foundations.
 But a reductive mindset can also reduce our flexibility and produce cognitive dissonance when a piece of software is approached from a different perspective.